+Digital Photography School - Digital Photography Tips and Tutorials.
+Shutterbug Home.
+Digital Photo.
+Digital Camera News, Reviews, Tips and Techniques.
+A history of photography in art and science (infographic) Ever wondered about the history of photography and its balance between art and science?
 This fantastic cheat sheet compiled by Clifton Cameras traces some of the key moments in the history of photography and the great photographers who made leaps forward from artistic and scientific standpoints.
 In particular, this infographic explores the history of photography from the viewpoint of the Royal Photographic society by firstly taking a look at its forerunners The Edinburgh Calotype Society (formed in 1847) and the Leeds Photographic Society (formed in 1852), as well as key figures in photographic history such as Louis-Jacques-Mandé Daguerre and Henry Talcot.

+Depth of Field Depth of Field (DOF) is the front-to-back zone of a photograph in which the image is razor sharp.
 As soon as an object (person, thing) falls out of this range, it begins to lose focus at an accelerating degree the farther out of the zone it falls; e.g. closer to the lens or deeper into the background.
 With any DOF zone, there is a Point of Optimum focus in which the object is most sharp.
 There are two ways to describe the qualities of depth of field - shallow DOF or deep DOF.

 In today’s photo tip, we begin a study of still life photography techniques.
 We’ll start out with a still life photography definition that will describe the two main areas of still life photography.
 “Gala Apples” captured by Jamar L. Cotton (Click image to see more from Cotton.)
 Learning how to shoot still life photos should make you start jumping up and down with joy.
-Why?
 You’ll get much better at seeing how light and shadow affect a photograph–how form comes into play, composition, harmony, and on and on.
 If you can figure out how to arrange the proverbial bowl of fruit into an interesting composition–and get comfortable doing it–you will start to recognize which shapes and colors work together.
+Types of Still Life Photography Let’s start with a still life photography definition explaining the two types of still life.
+But, when you are walking down your favorite mountain trail and run across a fallen leaf sitting on a particularly attractive rock, that’s a still life, too.

+Found Still Life.
 History of Cameras: Illustrated Timeline.
 Email Photographic cameras’ roots go deep.
 Everything started with the camera obscura, and continued with Daguerreotypes, 35mm cameras, digital cameras and camera phones.
 Photo by Andrew Illarionov Now we offer you to learn more about the photo cameras ‘way’ through ages and generations of photographers.
 Due to the popularity of this post, it was updated by Chris Ford.
 The first pinhole camera (also called the Camera Obscura) was invented by Alhazen (Ibn Al-Haytham).
 The Daguerreotype Camera was announced by the French Academy of Sciences.
 The first American patent issued in photography to Alexander Wolcott for his camera.
 The panoramic camera patented by Thomas Sutton.
 Oliver Wendell Holmes invents stereoscope viewer.
 George Eastman patents Kodak roll-film camera.
 First mass-marketed camera – the Brownie was presented by Eastman.